the French flag

 Summary: Nicomachean Ethics

-The Nicomachean Ethics is probably dedicated to Aristotle's father or son, both of whom bore that name.
-In this treatise, Aristotle seeks to identify the highest good.
-It is happiness, but how can it be attained?
-Aristotle examines the different types of life and offers some fine reflections on friendship and justice.
+The Nicomachean Ethics is traditionally believed to be dedicated to Aristotle's father or son, both named Nicomachus.
+In this treatise, Aristotle seeks to determine the ultimate good.
+He concludes that this good is happiness, but how can it be achieved?
+Aristotle examines the different ways of life and presents insightful reflections on friendship and justice.

 Other works: Physics Metaphysics On the Soul Poetics